Germany 'optimistic' about coronavirus vaccine soon | DW | 13.08.2020

 German Research Minister Anja Karliczek has previously said no vaccine would be available before the middle of next year.

-Spahn also said he was skeptical over Russia's "Sputnik V" COVID-19 vaccine, the world's first regulatory approved vaccine for the virus.
+Spahn also voiced concerns over Russia's "Sputnik V" COVID-19 vaccine, the world's first regulatory approved vaccine for the virus.
 Spahn warned Russia had not carried out sufficient broad testing and that there was relatively little data available on the vaccine.